jmaister/jordiblog/content/posts/big-data-hadoop-virtual-machine-poor-lazy.md

+---
-title: Big Data: Hadoop on a virtual machine, for the poor and lazy
+title: "Big Data: Hadoop on a virtual machine, for the poor and lazy"
-date: 2013-12-10 22:00
+date: "2013-12-10"
 author: Jordi Burgos
 category: Programming
-tags: big data, hadoop, virtualization, mapreduce
+tags:
+  - big data
+  - hadoop
+  - virtualization
+  - mapreduce
 slug: big-data-hadoop-virtual-machine-poor-lazy
+---

 ***You can check the first article of this series: [Big Data: Get the data](./big-data-get-data.html)***